samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 However, while the type and variable level debug info is not required for good stack traces, it is very important for a good experience using debuggers, as without the type and variable level debug info, the debugger has no way to resolve local variables, inspect them, format them using pretty-printers, etc.

-Therefore, in order to use a debugger to it's fullest extent when debugging a release build, you must compile a new Tehanu binary, with full debug info.
+Therefore, in order to use a debugger to it's fullest extent when debugging a release build, you must compile a new Gram binary, with full debug info.

 The simplest way to do this, is to use the `--config` flag to override the `debug` field in the root `Cargo.toml` file when running `cargo run` or `cargo build` like so: